 Few people would turn down a financial windfall, whether via an inheritance, lottery winnings or an unexpected bonus.
 But while a cash infusion may be welcome, it can also raise questions about the most effective ways to use it, particularly if you have credit card debt to pay off and other financial goals to reach.

-Step No. 1: Take a pause
+Step No. 1: Take a pause.

 You’ll know you’re ready to make financial decisions when you stop changing your mind about whether you’ll invest the money, go on a cruise or start a business, Bradley says.
 “If you’re going back and forth, it just means you’re not ready yet.”

-Step No. 2: Emergencies first
+Step No. 2: Emergencies first.

 While there are likely multiple ways you can improve your financial situation, emergency situations take precedence.
 For example, “if you don’t have a dime in savings and you’re behind on the mortgage, take care of that first,” says Mike LeClear, vice president of Consumer Credit Counseling Service of Northeastern Indiana.

-Lottery winner Richard Lustig poured his entire windfall into financial emergencies that had just cropped up when he won $10,000 18 years ago.
+Lottery winner Richard Lustig poured his entire windfall into financial emergencies that had just cropped up when he won $10,000 two decades ago.
 The seven-time lottery winner, who wrote, “Learn How to Increase Your Chances of Winning the Lottery,” had been recently saddled with a leaky roof and medical bills after his son was born.
 “I didn’t have to think twice.
 All my money went to the hospital bills and the roof,” he says.

-Step No. 3: Cash is king
+Step No. 3: Cash is king.

-Step No. 4: Prioritize debt
+Step No. 4: Prioritize debt.

 For example, a card with a high balance likely carries a high minimum payment.
 By paying that debt off, you free up the largest amount of money to go toward other financial goals.

-Step No. 5: Safeguard the future
+Step No. 5: Safeguard the future.

 This is also the time when you consider financial gifts and charitable donations.
-Designate an amount you can afford, and be willing to say “no” to requests that exceed what’s allotted.
+Designate an amount you can afford and be willing to say “no” to requests that exceed what’s allotted.
 “You create a giving plan so you can make the money go the furthest,” Bradley says.

-Step No. 6: Do something fun
+Step No. 6: Do something fun.